edwin-shdw/discord.css/README.md

 @use "/node_modules/discord.css/scss" with ($prefix: "fn-");
 ```

-If you are loading parts of Discord.css you will need to load the `variables` module instead.
+If you are loading parts of discord.css you will need to load the `variables` module instead.
 ```scss
 @use "/node_modules/discord.css/scss/variables" with ($prefix: "fn-");
 ```

+> [!NOTE]
-**Note**: You must load the variables module before any other Discord.css module.
+> You must load the variables module before any other discord.css module.

 ## Acknowledgement